The Hands-On Growth Laws Theory Cookbook: Appetizer: Classic Proteome Allocation Theory

 \textbf{Rationalizing the empirical growth laws}.
 Growth laws can be understood as emergent properties arising from (i) autocatalysis—ribosomes making ribosomes, (ii) flux balance, and (iii) resource allocation, all of which are reflected in the proteome composition.
 To better understand the phenomenological laws , Eqs.~(\ref{eq:GL_first})-(\ref{eq:GL_second}), here we use an approach based on three coarse sectors: the ribosome sector $\phi_\text{R}$, the carbon uptake sector included in $\phi_\text{P}$, and the housekeeping sector~$\phi_\text{Q}$.
 Note that the choice of defining three sectors is not arbitrary.
-As pointed out before, cellular responses to perturbations can generally be categorized into three behaviors: up-regulation, down-regulation, and maintaining a constant level.
+As pointed out before, when the growth rate is modulated by changing a single limiting factor, cellular responses can generally be categorized into three behaviors: up-regulation, down-regulation, and maintaining a constant level.
 Therefore, to construct a minimal model of proteome partitioning that takes into account all the proteins, it is necessary to define at least three distinct sectors.\\

 \textit{First growth law.} Following the procedure outlined in Refs.~\cite{ecker_ribosome_1963, schleif_control_1967, dennis_macromolecular_1974}, Maaløe~\cite{maaloe1979biological} and then Churchward~\cite{Churchward1982} formalized a mathematical derivation of the carbon-limited growth law: The rate at which new amino acids are incorporated into proteins equals the average translation elongation rate (in amino acids per unit time),~$\varepsilon$, multiplied by~$R^\text{act}$, the number of ribosomes actively engaged in translation (i.e., elongating a new peptide).
-Denoting the total protein mass by~$M_\text{p}$, this relationship can be expressed as:
+Denoting the total protein mass by~$M_p$, this relationship can be expressed as:

 In this equation,~$f_\text{a}$ represents the fraction of ribosomes that are translationally active, $R$ is the total number of ribosomes, and~$\mu_\text{aa}$ is the average mass of an amino acid.
 Ribosomes not engaged in translation (\textit{inactive} ribosomes) constitute the fraction~$f_\text{i} = 1 - f_\text{a}$.
-Under exponential balanced growth,~$\dot{M}_\text{p} = \lambda M_\text{p}$ and substituting and rearranging terms yields:
+Under exponential balanced growth,~$\dot{M}_\text{p} = \lambda M_p$ and substituting and rearranging terms yields: